 But what about blackheads, I hear you ask.
 “Am I allowed to pop those?”
 Um, no?
 Only sometimes, if the blackhead is isolated and seems very easy to squeeze out.
 But otherwise, using strips is your best bet to improve blackheads.
 Just stick one, massage a little, and lift those pirates up, up and away.

 Oh, and if you see a commercial that tells you it can eliminate blackheads?
 They’re lying.
 The body produces blackheads naturally, so in order for you not to have any means you’ll have to stop being human.
 Like, go be a dog or something and boom - blackheads gone.
-That’s the only way that commercial will be true.
+That’s the only way those hyped up commercial will be true.
 But as long as you’re human, you can only make blackheads less pronounced, not completely gone.

 However, don’t scrub your face more than once a week.
 The same goes for applying scrub masks - you want to protect your face and clean it, nor plow it like it’s a plot of land until it’s sore.